What is DoS Mitigation?

 go-libp2p includes a powerful resource manager that keeps track of resources used for each protocol, peer, connection, and more.
 You can use it within your protocol implementation to make sure you don’t allocate more than some predetermined amount of memory per connection.
 It’s basically a resource accounting abstraction that you can make use of in your own application.

-Depending on your use case, it can help to limit the number of inbound
+Depending on your use case, it can help to limit the rate of inbound

 connections.
 You can use go-libp2p’s